What is the average salary for a general contractor?

 Average general contractor salary

-According to Glassdoor, the average salary of a general contractor in the United States is $71,825 per year.
-Broken down further, this translates to an hourly wage of roughly $36.
-The total pay for a general contractor per year ranges from $45k to $134k.
+According to Glassdoor, the average salary of a general contractor in the United States in 2025 is $87,561 per year.
+Broken down further, this translates to an hourly wage of about $42.
+Total annual compensation, including bonuses and other incentives, typically ranges from $115,000 to $125,000, though it can vary depending on experience, location, and company size.

 There are many factors that influence your salary as a general contractor, in particular, the local economy or region you live in.
 For example, general contractors in the Northeast region of the United States typically earn higher salaries.
 Keep in mind that it’s important to consider the cost of living in your area when comparing general contractor salaries across different regions.